 For your profile picture, you also want a good professional shot of you, or the company owner; in some cases a logo works too, but remember that Pinterest is a personal inspiration site, so a personal photo can benefit a profile.
 If you feel a logo will help your brand awareness, do use it, but check your analytics.
 You can even test which works best over a long period of time if you choose to do so.

 Remember your Pinterest Profile SEO

 From the descriptions on your pins, to the board descriptions and titles; even to you username and your profile description, you need to think like someone looking for the products or articles that you have pinned to your profile.
 Write long descriptions that really help the pins come to life, but do try to add the personal touch too where you can.

-Add your social links and url to your profile
+Include social links and your URL in profile

-Do’t focus purely on on profile routes to your website, make sure that you have your url added to your profile of course, but don’t forget your social links too.
-If you regularly post your articles, and product details on Twitter and Facebook, then converting your Pinterest profile visitors to followers on other channels too will give them more chances to stumble across your articles.
+Make sure that you have your URL added to your profile but don’t forget your social links too.
+If you regularly post your articles, and product details on Twitter and Facebook, then converting your Pinterest profile visitors to followers on other channels will give them more chances to stumble across your articles.

 If you are a UK craft and parenting blogger, then do pop along to our Pinterest board, and ask for an invite, and we will happily let you pin and find great UK content on the platform.
 It can be hard to find local inspiration, but this is a great place to do so.

-For more information on optimising your Pinterest profile, and making Pinterest a success for your blog and website – below is a presentation given by myself, written by Anna Marikar from In the Playroom at the Talk to Mums event in 2015.
+For more information on how to optimise your Pinterest profile SEO and make Pinterest a success for your blog and website – below is a presentation given by myself, written by Anna Marikar from In the Playroom at the Talk to Mums event in 2015.
 I helped a little too ;-)